puckdoug/tr2zwo/README.md

 # tr2zwo

 A python package to convert TrainerRoad workouts into Zwift ZWO format custom workout files.
 This allows TrainerRoad subscribers to easily follow their TrainerRoad plan in the Zwift world.

+You must have your FTP in Zwift set to the same value in TrainerRoad for the workout to be accurate because the intervals are all set as a percentage of your ftp.
+Currently you can set this in the application from the home screen menu under "My Profile".
+The menu is under the image of your face (if you've set it) on the top right next the exit button.

 ## installation